Mastering your contract management process can unlock a lot of value for your business. But where do you start?

 Why is contract management important?

+But it isn’t just about what you add when you have an effective contract management process.
+It’s also about what you stand to lose when you don’t.
 The WCC estimates that businesses lose up to 9% of their annual turnover due to poor contract management processes.
-There are a few reasons for this.

 The first stage of the contract management process is contract drafting.
 This is where the contract is created, either manually or through templating and automation.